DOME-Marketplace/issuer-guide/README.md

 ## Issuance of LEAR Credential Employee with a Signer Account
 Complete process of issuing a new LEAR Credential Employee.
 As a Signer account you will issue Credentials on behalf of a Mandator that don't have available a Digital Certificate for the signature.
 ### Step 1: New Credential Form
-To create a Verifiable Credential and signed it as IN2, click the "**admincredential**" button, which will take you to the creation form.
+To create a Verifiable Credential, click the "**New credential as Signer**" button, which will take you to the creation form.

 ![Credential Issuer New Credential Form](./assets/05.png)